avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 Thus, the separation achieved by the first (best) discriminant function is 9.07, and the separation achieved by the second (second best) discriminant function is 4.14.

+Therefore, the total separation is the sum of these, which is (9.06767320353267+4.14253527714928=13.21021) 13.21, rounded to two decimal places.
+Therefore, the percentage separation achieved by the first discriminant function is (9.07*100/13.21=) 68.64%, and the percentage separation achieved by the second discriminant function is (4.14*100/13.21=) 31.36%.

+xxx The "proportion of trace" that is printed is the proportion of between-class variance that is explained by successive discriminant functions. xxx get 72.98% and 27.02% - does not agree with the percentage separation, which I get.

+Therefore, the first discriminant function does achieve a good separation between the three groups (three cultivars), but the second discriminant function does improve the separation of the groups by quite a large amount, so is it worth using the second discriminant function as well.
+Therefore, to achieve a good separation of the groups (cultivars), it is necessary to use both of the first two discriminant functions.

 We found above that the largest separation achieved for any of the individual variables (individual chemical concentrations) was 2.67 for V8, which is quite a lot less than 9.07, the separation achieved by the first discriminant function.
 Therefore, the effect of using more than one variable to calculate the discriminant function is that we can find a discriminant function